 See Related: Things to Do in Vermont & Places to Visit

 Are you looking for a perfect beach vacation in the northeast part of the United States?
 If so, there’s no better place for that type of adventure than Cape Cod.

-Cape Cod is a very unique part of the country that has New England written all over it; it’s full of charming character.
+Cape Cod is a very unique part of the country that has New England written all over it; it’s full of charm.
 Play in the ocean, go out on a boat, eat a lobster, and visit a lighthouse – all while trying to mimic the local accent.

 5. Boston, Massachusetts

 Boston is America’s City, rich with history, friendly folks, and unique culture.
-It has many nicknames including The Cradle of Liberty, The Athens of America, and Beantown to name a few.
+It has many nicknames, including The Cradle of Liberty, The Athens of America, and Beantown.

 See Related: Things to Do in Massachusetts & Places to Visit

 The western end of Massachusetts is also an excellent place to vacation on the east coast.
 Like Vermont, lots of people don’t realize that the Berkshire Mountains are a quiet and pleasant place to get away from it all.

 This area is a breath of fresh air at any time of year, but it’s especially lovely during the fall foliage season.
 It’s also nice during the summertime when it gets warm but not too hot on most days.
 There are lots of woods, trails, ponds, galleries, and farmer’s markets to explore throughout the area.